KhronosGroup/VulkanSC-Loader/BUILD.md

 contains the Vulkan API definition files (registry) that are required to build the loader.
 You must also take note of the headers install directory and pass it on the CMake command line for building this repository, as described below.

+For Vulkan SC, the `sc_main` branch or an appropriately tagged Vulkan SC version (e.g., `vksc1.0.11`) of the Vulkan-Headers repository must be checked out.

 #### Test Dependencies